microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/enumeratedaccountswithaccess.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Contains information on specificied external AWS accounts that have access to a storage bucket.
+Contains information on specified external AWS accounts that have access to a storage bucket.

 Inherits from [accountsWithAccess](../resources/accountswithaccess.md).